We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 If you and your family celebrate the holiday season and love to exchange gifts, eat great food, and generally have a good time, then money is probably one of your biggest concerns during the most festive time of the year.
 When it comes to family, friends and the holidays, we understand it can be hard to stick to a budget, resist racking up too much credit card debt, and refrain from blowing the bank.
-This is why we’ve come up with a plan to tackle the 2016 holiday season.

 It’s currently December 1st, which means we’re all about to realize that we have less than a month to get our acts together and figure this whole holidays on a budget thing.
 Don’t start to stress too much yet, this year we’ve got your back.
 We asked around, polled the office, and came up with what we think are the 4 steps you should take to tackle the next 31 days (we’re including New Year’s Eve because that can be just as expensive as any other holiday).

 Loans Canada’s 4 Steps to a Stress-Free and Debt-Free Holiday Season